 - 1. Pick two "convection-stopper" designs that would stop convection, using just paper and tape.
 Use as little material as possible. - 2.
 Install your designs in the two cups. - 3.
 Place the two cups in a shallow pan as before. - 4.
 Place the cards with temperature sensors attached on top of the cups. - 5.
-Open the Logger Lite file that goes with this experiment: more convection in cup.qmbl - 6.
-Start data collection and wait for a minute or so until the sensors settle at roughly the same temperature. - 7.
-Add a small amount of hot water to the pan. - 8.
-Stop data collection about 30 seconds later. - 9.
+Start data collection and wait for a minute or so until the sensors settle at roughly the same temperature. - 6.
+Add a small amount of hot water to the pan. - 7.
+Stop data collection about 30 seconds later. - 8.
 Record the temperature changes in 30 seconds in the table below.